AmanKAggarwal/sp21-cse110-lab4/part1/part1.md

 3. values added: 20
 4. ReferenceError: result is not defined.
 Because `result` is defined with the `let` keyword, its scope only exists in the if block.
 Thus, it throws a reference error when it attempts to refer back to the same variable from outside the if block
 5. TypeError: Assignment to constant variable.
 Because `result` is defined with `const` keyword, it throws an error when it is modified in line 7.
 Hence the error
-6. Line 13 does not execute because line 7 throws an error
+6. Line 13 does not execute because line 7 throws an error as described in 5

 # Part 1b
-1. Prints the then value of `i` to the console which is `3`
+1. `3`.
+Prints the then value of `i` to the console which is `3`.
+Value of `i` is `3` here because the for loop increements `i` until it is greater than or equal to `prices.length` which is also `3`.
-2. Prints the list `discounted` to the console which is `[50,100,150]`
+2. `150`.
+Prints the last `discountedPrice` which is 150.
+This is because `discountedPrice` gets updated in every iteration of the for loop to the original price substracted by the total discount.
+The last `discountedPrice` would be the discounted price updated in the last iteration of the for loop which is for the last `i` (i.e., `3`).
-3. Prints the then value of `finalPrice` to the console which is `150`
+3. `150`.
+Prints the last `finalPrice` which is 150.
+This is because `finalPrice` is updated to the nearest 2 decimal value of `discountedPrice` every iteration.
+For the final iteration (for i = 3), `discountedPrice` is 150 which is why `finalPrice` is 150 too.
 4. This function returns `[50,100,150]` which is the list `discounted` containing the discounted prices as per the arguments.
 The function applies the `discount` to each price in `price`, then rounds it down to the nearest two decimals and stores this `finalPrice` in the `discounted` list which is returned at the end.
 5. ReferenceError: i is not defined.
 Line 12 attempts to access the variable `i` but since `i` is defined using the keyword `let` inside the for loop block, it is not defined outside the loop.
 Hence, the reference error
 6. ReferenceError: discountedPrice is not defined.
 Again, line 13 attempts to access a variable `discountedPrice` (defined using `let` inside for loop) whose scope lies within the for loop block.
 7. Line 14 prints `150`, the then value of `finalPrice`.
 It is the final discounted price of the last last proce in the `prices` list obtained after applying the discount and rounding it down.
 8. The function returns `[50,100,150]` which is the list `discounted` containing the final prices for each price in `prices` obtained after applying teh discount and rounding it down.
 9. ReferenceError: i is not defined.
 Line 11 attempts to access the variable `i` but since `i` is defined using the keyword `let` inside the for loop block, it is not defined outside the loop.
 Hence, the reference error.
-10. Line 12 prints the value stored in `length` which is `3`.
+10. `3`.
+Line 12 prints the value stored in `length` which is `3`.
 This value is equal to the length of the input `prices` list.
 11. This function returns `[50,100,150]` which is the list of discounedt prices `discounted`.
 Though in this case it does not round the discounted prices down to two decimal places, it does not affect the output for this set of input.
 12. Answers:
     A. `student.name`